 If you suffered a disability as a veteran and, over time, your condition has grown worse, you may be able to increase your VA disability rating.
-If you have filed for an increase in your disability rating and have been denied one of our skilled VA benefits attorneys can evaluate your case.
+If you have filed for an increase in your disability rating and have been denied one of our skilled VA benefits advocates can evaluate your case.

 How Do You Increase Your VA Disability Rating?